How to Buy Cardano in Canada

 Zaid-Ul-Haq is a freelance writer and editor who specializes in blockchain, robotics, IoT, and other emerging technologies.
 He currently writes about cryptocurrencies for Wealthsimple as well as having written for Analytics Insight and Crypto Briefing.
 Zaid has a Bachelor's degree in Computer Science from Comsats University, Pakistan.

-Cardano, also known as ADA, is one of several currencies that promises to solve these problems; in doing so, it hopes to knock Bitcoin off of its top spot and claim the pole position for itself.
+Cardano, also known as ADA, is one of several currencies that promises to solve these problems; in doing so, it hopes to knock bitcoin off of its top spot and claim the pole position for itself.
 It’s produced by the Cardano Foundation, a non-profit, as well as IOHK, an organization that works with university researchers to build the Cardano network blockchain technology.

 Like Ethereum, Cardano also has smart contracts that became operational on September 12, 2021, as part of the Alonzo update.
 These are self-enforcing bits of computer code that power decentralized systems like DeFi apps.

-Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 What is Cardano?